Bernard Loomis

-Bernard Loomis (July 4, 1923 – June 2, 2006) was an American toy developer and marketer who introduced some of the world's most notable brands including Chatty Cathy, Barbie, Hot Wheels, Baby Alive, and Strawberry Shortcake, but perhaps his biggest marketing success was bringing a then-unknown film property called Star Wars to the toy shelves.
+Bernard Loomis (July 4, 1923 – June 2, 2006) was an American toy developer and marketer who introduced some of the world's most notable brands, including Chatty Cathy, Barbie, Hot Wheels, Baby Alive, and Strawberry Shortcake.
+Perhaps his biggest marketing success was bringing a then-unknown film property called Star Wars to the toy shelves.

 Every toy company he worked for (Mattel, General Mills' Kenner division, and Hasbro) became "the world's largest toy company" during his tenures in each company.

 He also coined the word "toyetic" in a conversation with Steven Spielberg about translating his Close Encounters of the Third Kind into figures.

 Early life, family and education

 Loomis was born on July 4, 1923, in the Bronx, New York City, New York.
-His family was poor, so he had few is any toys of his own, but he enjoyed baseball playing cards.
+According to Loomis, he was raised modestly during the Great Depression family was poor, and had few toys.
+He instead enjoyed baseball playing cards and playing with Lionel train catalogs.

-In 1942 during World War II, Loomis served in the Army Air Forces in the Philippines.
-After the war, he attended New York University.
+During World War II, Loomis served in the Army Air Forces in the Philippines.
+After the war, he attended New York University, where he completed his studies and began his career in sales and marketing.